Mastana Mahi

 Mastana Mahi is a Pakistani telenovela broadcast by Hum TV.
 Airing on Thursdays, the telenovela premiered on 26 May 2011 and ended its run on 15 September 2011.
-It stars actors Fahad Mustafa, Mehreen Raheel and Sajal Aly in the lead roles.
-The theme song of drama is sung by Sohail Haider.
-Mastana Mahi was also broadcast in India by Zindagi premiering on 6 November 2014.
+It stars Fahad Mustafa, Mehreen Raheel and Sajal Aly in the lead roles, and was inspired by the life of Pakistani politician Bilawal Bhutto Zardari.
+The theme song of the drama is sung by Sohail Haider.
+Mastana Mahi was also broadcast in India by Zindagi, premiering on 6 November 2014.

 Plot

-An ex-pat girl, Aaleen, gets romantically involved with a man her father's age.
+An expat girl, Aaleen, gets romantically involved with a man her father's age.
 Meanwhile, a politician's son, Adal, is forced to marry a child bride, Suhaai.
 Aaleen marries Mike, and after her miscarriage, she divorces him.
 Adal loves Aaleen and marries her after telling the truth about his first marriage with Suhaai.

-Once they return to Pakistan, the bonding between Aaleen and Suhaai goes stronger day by day.
-After six years, when Suhaai moves to Adal's house after ruksati, Aaleen begins to feel jealous of Suhaai and wants Suhaai to permanently leave Adal.
-After Suhaai gets pregnant, Aaleen wants to kill her unborn child.
+Once they return to Pakistan, the bond between Aaleen and Suhaai becomes stronger with time.
+After six years, when Suhaai moves to Adal's house after ruksati, Aaleen begins to feel jealous of Suhaai and wants Suhaai to leave Adal.
+After Suhaai gets pregnant, Aaleen plans to kill her unborn child.
 Adal discovers Aaleen's evil plan and asks her to leave the house.
-Suhaai bears a son and asks Aaleen to return to the house.
+Suhaai bears a son and asks Aaleen to return.
 Adal then forgives Aaleen.

-However, this relationship between Aaleen and Adal is tested by time and the relationship of those around them.
+However, this relationship between Aaleen and Adal and the relationships of those around them are tested by time.